Implementing backjumping by throw/1 and catch/3 of Prolog: Examples

-It uses the representation of clauses proposed by \cite{howe.king.tcs-shorter}.
+We apply the approaches introduced above to a simple program, a naive SAT solver.
+It uses the representation of clauses proposed by \citeN{howe.king.tcs-shorter}.
 (Note that we deal here with two kinds of clauses -- those of the program, and the propositional clauses of a SAT problem.)
 A conjunction of clauses is represented as a list of (the representations of) clauses.
 A clause is represented as a list of (the representations of) literals.
 A positive literal is represented as a pair $\tttrue X$ and a negative one as $\ttfalse X$, where the Prolog variable represents a propositional variable.
 For instance a formula $(x\lor\neg y\lor z)\land(\neg x\lor v)$ is represented as {\tt[[true-X,false-Y,true-Z],[false-X,true-V]]}.
-From now on we do not distinguish literals, clauses, etc from their representations.
+In what follows we do not distinguish literals, clauses, etc from their representations.

-Thus solving a SAT problem for a conjunction $sat$ of clauses means instantiating the variables in $sat$ in such way that each clause contains a pair of a form $t\mydash t$.
-This is done by executing $P_1$ with query ${\it sat\_c n f}(sat)$.
-So the program replaces variables of the formula $sat$ by by their logical values, $\tt true$ or $\tt false$.
-(The variables occur in literals of the form $t\mydash V$.)
-See \cite[Section 3]{Drabent.tplp18} for further discussion and a formal treatment of the program.
+Thus solving a SAT problem for a conjunction of clauses $sat$ means instantiating the variables of $sat$ in such way that each of the lists contains an element of the form $t\mydash t$.
+This can be done by a program $P_1$:

-We would like to apply intelligent backtracking to $P_1$.
-After a failure of ${\it sat\_c l}(cl)$ (where $cl$ is a partly instantiated clause) it makes sense to directly backjump to the last point where a variable from clause $cl$ was assigned a value.

-For the non binary program $P_1$ we cannot implement the required backjumping exactly.
-Instead we employ Approach 2 as, speaking informally, such backjumping originates from ${\it sat\_c n f}(Clauses)$ and its target is in $sat\_cl(Clause)$ in the last clause of the program.